mintproject/MINT-NetCDF-Convention/MINT_data_format_convention_proposal.md

 | Y | Latitude | unit (eg: km)* |
 | time | Time | unit (as a valid udunit)* |
 | bnds | Number of bands, ie. dimensionality of a value in each grid cell. (eg: 1 for a scalar, 3 for RGB, 4 for RGBA) |

  units*:  units of the data contained by the variable; must be a valid [udunits](https://is.gd/UVgrOm) string.
  For example, “m” (meter), “km” (kilometer), “degrees_north” (for latitude), “degrees_east” (for longitude),

 ### Units
 1. Time

 Two conventions for storing a date/time into a netCDF variable are:

-CF-compliant: as a numeric value with a udunits time unit, such as
-    "seconds since 1992-10-8 15:00:00"
+- CF-compliant: as a numeric value with a udunits time unit, such as "seconds since 1992-10-8 15:00:00"
-ISO-compliant: as a string using ISO 8601 encoding, such as "2010-10-25T12:00:00Z".
+- ISO-compliant: as a string using ISO 8601 encoding, such as "2010-10-25T12:00:00Z".

+### Example of dimensions following MINT convention
- Each dimension is strongely encouraged to contain coordinates.
+In addition to the unit field, each dimension is strongely encouraged to contain coordinates.
 For example:

-### Example of dimensions following MINT convention

  ```
  Dimensions:                 (X: 294, Y: 348, bnds: 2, time: 1)